Hiking the Coyote Wall Trail: Everything You Need to Know

 Spectacular, and as we climbed, it only got more impressive, especially when combined with the ever-improving views of Mount Hood, the Gorge, and the wall itself from above.

-The Coyote Wall Trail continues for another 1.5 miles from that trail junction, eventually ending at Atwood Road.
+The trail continues for another 1.5 miles from that trail junction, eventually ending at Atwood Road.

 There’s a mini lollipop up at the top that requires a little bit of walking on Atwood Road, but it’s a little hard to follow and not well signed, so we’d probably skip that bit.